Winona Area Vocational-Technical School, the second public vocational-technical school in the State of Minnesota, is founded in Winona.

 A 25,000-square-foot addition includes state-of-the-art paint booths and automotive technology shop.

-Partnership agreement with Quzhou College of Technology is signed.
+A partnership agreement with Quzhou College of Technology in China is signed.